-Mr. Robbins asked how much time it is really saving to streamline this process.
+Mr. Robbins asked how much time it is really saving to mainstream this process.
 He stated he believes a lot of businesses are reluctant to come into those outdated areas, and that is why they are not in there.
 He asked the current timeline.
-Mr. Pinney stated it would very much be shortened.
+Mr. Pinney stated it would be shortened significantly.
 He noted he did not have exact numbers, but he could list the process and the Board could come to their own conclusions.